 The Alliance was exploiting the rich bounty of, well, most of the solar system, using them to bolster their already considerable technological edge: Zero-gravity manufacturing, nanotechnology, terraforming, while the Coalition’s member countries were abandoned and left to fend for themselves.
 The Alliance won the economic war.

 However, such a dry statement ignores the impact such a defeat would have on the people.
 First, some numbers as to the population.

-The total population represented by the Coalition ranges from 2 billion if we just factor in the not-Russia, not-Middle East, and not-China, or 27% of the world’s population, to 4.5 billion factoring in adjacent region – well over 50% of the global population at the present time.
+The total population represented by the Coalition ranges from 2 billion – if we just factor in the not-Russia, not-Middle East, and not-China – or 27% of the world’s population, to 4.5 billion when factoring in adjacent regions – well over 50% of the global population at the present time.

 Meantime, if we adopt a similar methodology for the Alliance, tallying the confirmed members of not-NATO gives us: United States (330 million), Great Britain (66 million), Italy (60 million), France (67 million), Germany (83 million), Japan (126 million), and Spain (46 million), for a grant total of ~760 million people, half of China alone.

 That’s before we factor in the population growth between our time and Starlancer’s time frame, in 2160.